openwisp/docker-openwisp/README.md

 - **openwisp-postfix**: Mail server for sending mails to MTA.
 - **openwisp-nfs**: NFS server that allows shared storage between different machines.
 It does not run in single server machines but provided for K8s setup.
-- **openwisp-base**: It is the base image which does not run on your server, but openwisp-radius, openwisp-api & openwisp-dashboard use it as a base.
+- **openwisp-base**: It is the base image which does not run on your server, but openwisp-api & openwisp-dashboard use it as a base.
 - **Redis**: data caching service (required for actions like login).
 - **PostgreSQL**: SQL database container for OpenWISP.